 - a TOT (transobturator tape) is the method of choice with excellent results in over 90%.

 - If surgery fails (10%) a laparoscopic Burch procedure is performed.
 (A TVT as first intervention has only historical significance.
 It was a major step forward 10 years ago, but TOT has the same results and less complications.)

 An isolated (large) cystocoele with or without stress incontinence.

-- When caused by a a mid-line defect of the pubovesical fascia which is a rare pathology, a total anterior mesh repair is preferred.
+- for a pure mid-line defect (a rare pathology) , an anterior mesh repair is preferred.

-- A lateral defect of the pubovesical fascia (a paravaginal defect) without a descent of the uterus.
+- for a lateral defect (a paravaginal defect) without a descent of the uterus.

-- a paravaginal repair together with a laparoscopic Burch if necessary.
+- a paravaginal repair (with a laparoscopic Burch) is rarely indicated

 An isolated rectocoele - enterocoele :